 Menstruation, a moment in our lives when everything stops

-This ordeal even occurs in school for girls who are schooled.
-As a matter of fact, in practically all the schools of my district, there is only one communal sanitary installation for girls and boys.
+In Kinshasa, in the commune of Makala and specifically where I live, in the M’Fidi district, the majority of girls who are on their period are separated and prevented from using the same sanitary installations as other children, under the pretext that they would damage the latrines.
+For girls who attend school, this ordeal even occurs there.
+As a matter of fact, in practically all the schools in my district, there is only one communal sanitary installation for girls and boys.
 In this light, I let you guess the psychological suffering that my friends and I endure when we have our periods.
 In order not to be ridiculed, we often pretend to be sick.

 A lack of access to proper hygiene: a risk for the future